 - Automatic travel insurance on trips purchased with the card including trip cancellation, delay, interruption, lost baggage, and auto rental collision

-- $100 Global Entry sign up fee reimbursed every 4 years
+- Up to $100 Global Entry sign up fee reimbursed every 4 years

 - No foreign transaction fees

-$450 annual fee waived + $300 travel credit + $750 (minimum value) Ultimate Rewards points + $400 Priority Pass Lounge access + $100 Global Entry Fee = minimum $2000 of value for military personnel.
-Add a second card for your spouse and now you're looking at $4000 of value.
+$550 annual fee waived + $300 travel credit + $750 Ultimate Rewards points when redeemed through Chase Ultimate Rewards + $400 Priority Pass Lounge access + $100 Global Entry Fee = minimum $1500 of value for military personnel.
+Add a second card for your spouse and now you're looking at $3000 of value.